Patrick Chambers (labor organizer): Later years

 Chambers mostly vanished from the labor movement after his release from San Quentin.
 The inability of the American Communist Party to bring its trade union policies into the line required by the Comintern had effectively forced the demise of the Trade Union Unity League and the CAWIU by March 1935.
 Chambers told Cesar Chavez that after getting out of prison, he had gone to “San Francisco and joined the Carpenters’ Union.”
 He told Chavez that the “opposition was so severe, he couldn't organize farm workers anymore.”

-Chambers effectively dropped out of the party and the labor movement and worked as a laborer, ultimately spending his last years as a member of the International Pile Drivers’ union in San Pedro, CA. He came to United Farm Workers (UFW) headquarters near Delano in 1971 to talk with Cesar Chavez, telling him that he had “avoided coming to Delano during the five-year grape strike...out of fear that Chavez would be red-baited because of CAWIU’s Communist ties.
+Chambers effectively dropped out of the party and the labor movement and worked as a laborer, ultimately spending his last years as a member of the International Pile Drivers’ union in San Pedro, CA He came to United Farm Workers (UFW) headquarters near Delano in 1971 to talk with Cesar Chavez, telling him that he had “avoided coming to Delano during the five-year grape strike...out of fear that Chavez would be red-baited because of CAWIU’s Communist ties.
 Chavez had wanted to meet Chambers “for years...but nobody knew where he was.”
 During their meeting, one of Chambers’ old bodyguards, Gonzalo Flores, came and the two men “embraced and started recalling the strikes.

 Chambers died in San Pedro, California, on May 8, 1990.
-He is buried in Forest Lawn Memorial Park in Long Beach.